nationalarchives/front-end-development-guide/apprentice_resources/learning_resources.md

  * The book [Adaptive Web Design](https://adaptivewebdesign.info/2nd-edition/) by Aaron Gustafson - the older [first edition](https://adaptivewebdesign.info/1st-edition/read/) is available to read for free online
  * The blog post [Why we use progressive enhancement to build GOV.UK](https://gdstechnology.blog.gov.uk/2016/09/19/why-we-use-progressive-enhancement-to-build-gov-uk/) by the Lead Front End Developer at Government Digital Service (GDS)
   * Jeremy Keith's [Resilience](https://vimeo.com/166790296) presentation from Render Conference 2016

+## PHP

+Perhaps the biggest challenge for new developers seeking to get to grips with PHP development is the huge amount of outdated information available on the Web.
+This can really lead learners astray and propagate bad practices and insecure code.

+### The basics

+Two online courses that are recommended for gaining a basic understanding of PHP are:

+ * Kevin Skoglund's [PHP Essential Training](https://www.lynda.com/PHP-tutorials/PHP-Essential-Training/592510-2.html) course on Lynda.com
+ * Jeffrey Way's [The PHP Practitioner](https://laracasts.com/series/php-for-beginners) course on Laracasts

+Both of these will serve as good beginner references

+### Beyond the basics

+Once you've mastered the basics of PHP try:

+* Jeffrey Way's [Object Oriented Bootcamp](https://laracasts.com/series/object-oriented-bootcamp-in-php) followed by the range of intermediate courses under the PHP skill on [Laracasts](https://laracasts.com/skills/php)
+* Josh Lockhart's [Modern PHP](https://www.safaribooksonline.com/library/view/modern-php/9781491905173/) will provide a good grounding in modern PHP practices, including: PSRs, components (including Packagist and Composer), good practices, and testing with PHPUnit
+* [PHP The Right Way](http://www.phptherightway.com/) provides a handy reference for current good practices in PHP